Procopius: The Buildings

 Buildings was likely written at Justinian's behest, and it is doubtful that its sentiments expressed are sincere.
 It tells us nothing further about Belisarius, and it takes a sharply different attitude towards Justinian.
 He is presented as an idealised Christian emperor who built churches for the glory of God and defenses for the safety of his subjects.
 He is depicted showing particular concern for the water supply, building new aqueducts and restoring those that had fallen into disuse.
 Theodora, who was dead when this panegyric was written, is mentioned only briefly, but Procopius's praise of her beauty is fulsome.

 Due to the panegyrical nature of Procopius's Buildings, historians have discovered several discrepancies between claims made by Procopius and accounts in other primary sources.
-A prime example is Procopius's starting the reign of Justinian in 518, which was actually the start of the reign of his uncle and predecessor Justin I. By treating the uncle's reign as part of his nephew's, Procopius was able to credit Justinian with buildings erected or begun under Justin's administration.
+A prime example is Procopius's starting the reign of Justinian in 518, which was the start of the reign of his uncle and predecessor Justin I. By treating the uncle's reign as part of his nephew's, Procopius was able to credit Justinian with buildings erected or begun under Justin's administration.
 Such works include renovation of the walls of Edessa after its 525 flood and consecration of several churches in the region.
 Similarly, Procopius falsely credits Justinian for the extensive refortification of the cities of Tomis and Histria in Scythia Minor.
-This had actually been carried out under Anastasius I, who reigned before Justin.
+This had been carried out under Anastasius I, who reigned before Justin.